 I used to think that how to plant potatoes

-was only for the larger garden, but since it's so difficult to get new
+was only for the larger garden but since it's so difficult to get new

-flowers; the moles and wilt will also find it more difficult to locate
+flowers.
+The moles and wilt will also find it more difficult to locate

 them; in full sun remember.

-Well, this is complex immunology, but to put it as simply as possible, researchers have shown that a short chain fatty acid called butyrate produced in the colon by fermentation of resistant starch that has passed safely through the small intestine, induces colonic T regulator (suppressor) cells.
+Well this is complex immunology, but to put it as simply as possible, researchers have shown that a short-chain fatty acid called butyrate produced in the large bowel by fermentation of resistant starch that has passed safely through the small intestine, induces colonic T regulator (suppressor) cells.